 Breakfast is a perfect time to get ahead on the nutrients you'll need all day.
-If you’re bored of the predictable bowl of boxed cereal, or if your PB and toast has gotten stale, so to speak, it’s time for a breakfast reboot.
+If you’re tired of the same old bowl of boxed cereal, or if your PB and toast has gone stale, so to speak, it’s time for a morning meal makeover.

 These fast, heart-healthy dishes make hitting the snooze button less tempting.

-Velvety Greek yogurt is jam-packed with protein.
-A high-protein breakfast can help curb hunger throughout the morning, making it less likely you’ll visit the vending machine at work.
+Greek yogurt is packed with protein.
+That’s a good quality in a breakfast, because it can help curb hunger throughout the morning.
+And that will make you less likely to visit the vending machine at work.

-Antioxidants called polyphenols in blueberries can help your blood vessels widen, which is good for your blood pressure.
+Nutrients called polyphenols in blueberries can help widen your blood vessels, which is good for your blood pressure.
 Garnish with walnuts for heart-healthy omega-3 fats.

-Make it: Blend together 3/4 cup plain, low-fat Greek yogurt with 1/2 cup blueberries, 1/2 teaspoon vanilla extract, and 1/4 teaspoon cinnamon.
+Make it: Blend 3/4 cup plain, low-fat Greek yogurt with 1/2 cup blueberries, 1/2 teaspoon vanilla extract, and 1/4 teaspoon cinnamon.
 Place in serving bowl and top with 1/3 cup low-sugar granola and 2 tablespoons chopped walnuts.
-Serves 1.
+Serves one.

 Make it: Mash 1/2 small avocado with 1 tablespoon lemon juice.
 Spread avocado on 4 rye crisps, and top with an equal amount of 2 ounces smoked salmon.
-Serves 1.
+Serves one.

 It's smart to favor whole-grain waffles over the white-flour version.
 Check that the first ingredient listed on the package includes the word “whole.”

-Adding peanut butter gives you a winning mix of protein, good fats, and fiber, so your breakfast can help improve blood cholesterol and tame hunger throughout the day, say scientists in the British Journal of Nutrition.
+Adding peanut butter gives you a winning mix of protein, good fats, and fiber, so your breakfast can help improve blood cholesterol and tame hunger throughout the day.
 Look for jars with no added sugar, salt, or hydrogenated fats.
-Strawberries are rich in vitamin C, which is good for your blood pressure.
+Strawberries are also rich in vitamin C.

 Make it: Toast 1 whole-grain frozen waffle, and top with 1 tablespoon natural peanut butter and 1 cup sliced strawberries.

-Soaking hearty steel-cut oats overnight is a way to greatly shorten the cooking time and enjoy this chewy whole grain on busy weekday mornings.
-Oats are a leading source of beta-glucan, a soluble fiber that can cut your "bad" (LDL) cholesterol level.
+Soaking steel-cut oats overnight is a way to greatly shorten the cooking time and enjoy this chewy whole grain on busy weekday mornings.
+Oats have fiber that can cut your "bad" LDL cholesterol level.

 Make it: Place 1 cup steel-cut oats, a pinch of salt, and 3 cups water in a medium saucepan.
 Bring to a simmer.
 Immediately turn off heat, and let oats soak overnight, covered.
 In the morning, stir in 1/2 cup low-fat milk, 1 shredded carrot, 1/3 cup raisins, 2 teaspoons vanilla extract, 1 teaspoon cinnamon, and 1/4 teaspoon nutmeg.
 Heat over medium-low until warmed through.
-Serve topped with sliced pecans and a drizzle of maple syrup.
-Serves 4.
+Top with sliced pecans and a drizzle of maple syrup.
+Serves four.